emily lyon

 a call to action to reshape what (and who) we call "classics"

-Curator - Hedgepig Ensemble Theatre's new cornerstone program
+Curator & co-founder - Hedgepig Ensemble Theatre's cornerstone program

 Expand the Canon demands space on classical stages for worthy plays by women.
 Parallel to The Kilroys List, Expand the Canon collects, curates, and publishes a list of timely, producible plays written by diverse women before 1945.
 Hedgepig's online list will give a breakdown of key production information for the plays, removing the barriers for classical producing organizations to honor the legacy of women playwrights.